jacobtani/TeachToolP/README.md

 ### TeachTool
-`TeachTool` is an online tuition centre application for OurCompany.
+`TeachTool` is an online tuition centre application for iwavez.
 It will allow users to be able to
 * Add accounts - parent/student
 * View performance of students
 * Be notified on changes